Thessaloniki Metro: Final proposal

-In 2018, Attiko Metro S.A. was overseeing the construction of a two-line, twin-tunnel system composed of Line 1 (the base project) and Line 2 (the Kalamaria Extension).
+In 2018, Elliniko Metro S.A. was overseeing the construction of a two-line, twin-tunnel system composed of Line 1 (the base project) and Line 2 (the Kalamaria Extension).
 Although Line 1 has been delayed by extensive archaeological works, Line 2's construction is proceeding on schedule.
 Construction of tunnels for both lines was finished in 2018, and track-laying began in August of that year.
-Line 1 and Line 2 will be operational by November 2023.
+Line 1 and Line 2 were expected to be operational by December 2023.
 Both lines are designed to serve a minimum of 18,000 passengers per hour in each direction, with a 90-second headway.
 The completed metro will reduce Thessaloniki's greenhouse gas emissions by an estimated 5,000 tons a year, and reduce travel time by up to 66 percent.